 - 4.6.
 Milton Keynes has historically been, and continues to be, one of the fastest growing areas in the country.
 Since it was designated a New Town in 1967, the population has grown from 60,000 to over 240,000 (2011 Census).
 Its projected growth in population between 2010 and 2026 is over 57,000 people.
-To support this growing population, Milton Keynes is expected to achieve 28,000 net housing completions between 2010 and 2026. - 4.7.
-There are no national infrastructure projects planned for Milton Keynes identified in the National Infrastructure Plan 2013.
-The Milton Keynes Local Investment Plan (2013) identifies minimum infrastructure requirements, including transport developments, to enable sustainable growth in Milton Keynes for the plan period 2012 2026.
-The plan outlines a number of indicative transport projects for Milton Keynes including the development of Bletchley Southern by-pass and dualling of the A421 and A509.
-The reopening of the Bletchley Bicester rail line as part of the East/West Rail Link will take place over the next few years. - 4.8.
-Housing and other infrastructure proposals, even if they come to fruition as planned, will not be a change from previous years as Milton Keynes has always had a growth focus.
+To support this growing population, Milton Keynes is planned to achieve 28,000 net housing completions between 2010 and 2026. - 4.7.
+A degree of caution should be exercised when considering the correlation between demand for aggregate and level of house building.
+Between 2008 and 2010 for example sales of sand and gravel increased by 14% but during this same period the total number of house building completions in the county decreased by 30%.
+Conversely, sales of sand and gravel began to fall between 2011 and 2014 when rates of housing building were also relatively low. - 4.8.
+There are no national infrastructure projects planned for Milton Keynes identified in the National Infrastructure Plan (NIP) 2014.
+The NIP does however identify an opportunity to explore the feasibility of investment into creating a dedicated east-west road link between Cambridge, Milton Keynes and Oxford in the future.
+The Milton Keynes Local Investment Plan (2015) identifies minimum infrastructure requirements, including transport developments, to enable sustainable growth in Milton Keynes for the plan period 2012 2026.
+The plan outlines a number of indicative transport projects for Milton Keynes including the development of a possible A421 A4146 link road and dualling of the A421.
+The re-opening of the Bletchley Bicester rail line as part of the East/West Rail Link will take place over the next few years.
+South of the Borough work commenced in 2015 on the A5 M1 Link which will provide a northern bypass for Dunstable. - 4.9.
+The government propose a High Speed Two (HS2) rail network in the UK connecting London and the West Midlands (Phase One) continuing onto Manchester and Leeds (Phase Two).
+However no part of the new railway line will pass through Milton Keynes with the nearest point being 15 miles to the west.
+It will place demands on aggregates nationally but it is difficult to identify at this stage the amount of mineral required.
+Construction of Phase 1 is programmed to start in 2017 and its progress will be monitored through future LAAs.

+4.10.
+Housing and other infrastructure proposals, even if they come to fruition as planned, will not be a change from previous years as in and around Milton Keynes there has always been a growth focus.
 There is no indication therefore that the level of demand for sand and gravel will increase beyond that experienced previously and as such, it is not necessary to factor in any additional growth to a provision rate.